JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 > - Deployment in the **extensions/v1beta1**, **apps/v1beta1**, and **apps/v1beta2** API versions is no longer served
 >   - Migrate to use the **apps/v1** API version, available since v1.9.

-If you still had YAML files referring to those old removed APIs like this:
+If you still had YAML files referring to those old and removed APIs like this:

 ```yaml
 apiVersion: extensions/v1beta1